Quebec: Modern Quebec (1960–present)

 In 1968, class conflicts and changes in mentalities intensified.
-That year, Option Quebec sparked a constitutional debate on the political future of the province by pitting federalist and sovereignist doctrines against each other.
+Quebec artists also started celebrating their distinct identity: Michel Tremblay's 1968 play Les Belles-sœurs legitimized joual (working-class Quebec French) as a literary language, singer-songwriters like Félix Leclerc and Gilles Vigneault started a new style of Quebec popular music, and many local films began to be produced.
+In 1969, the federal Official Languages Act was passed to introduce a linguistic context conducive to Quebec's development.
 In 1973, the liberal government of Robert Bourassa initiated the James Bay Project on La Grande River.
 In 1974, it enacted the Official Language Act, which made French the official language of Quebec.
 In 1975, it established the Charter of Human Rights and Freedoms and the James Bay and Northern Quebec Agreement.

 Quebec's first modern sovereignist government, led by René Lévesque, materialized when the Parti Québécois was brought to power in the 1976 Quebec general election.
-The Charter of the French Language came into force the following year, strengthening the linguistic rights of Quebecois.
+The Charter of the French Language came into force the following year, which increased the use of French.
 Between 1966 and 1969, the Estates General of French Canada confirmed the state of Quebec to be the nation's fundamental political milieu and for it to have the right to self-determination.

-In the 1980 referendum on sovereignty, 60% of the votes were against.
-After the referendum, Lévesque went back to Ottawa to start negotiating constitutional changes.
-On the night of November 4, 1981, the Kitchen Accord took place.
+In the 1980 referendum on sovereignty-association, 40% were for and 60% were against.
+After the referendum, Lévesque went back to Ottawa to continue negotiating constitutional changes.
+On November 4, 1981, the Kitchen Accord took place.
 Delegations from the other nine provinces and the federal government reached an agreement in the absence of Quebec's delegation, which had left for the night.
-Because of this, the National Assembly refused to recognize the new Constitution Act, 1982, which patriated the Canadian constitution and made numerous modifications to it.
+Because of this, the National Assembly refused to recognize the new Constitution Act, 1982, which patriated the Canadian constitution and made modifications to it.
 The 1982 amendments apply to Quebec despite Quebec never having consented to it.

 Between 1982 and 1992, the Quebec government's attitude changed to prioritize reforming the federation.
-The subsequent attempts at constitutional amendments by the Mulroney and Bourassa governments ended in failure with both the Meech Lake Accord of 1987 and the Charlottetown Accord of 1992, resulting in the creation of the Bloc Québécois.
-In 1995, Jacques Parizeau called a referendum on Quebec's independence from Canada.
-This consultation ended in failure for sovereignists, though the outcome was very close: 50.6% "no" and 49.4% "yes".
-The Unity Rally, a controversial event paid for by sponsors outside Quebec, supporting the "no" side, took place on the eve of the referendum.
+Attempts at constitutional amendments by the Mulroney and Bourassa governments ended in failure with the Meech Lake Accord of 1987 and the Charlottetown Accord of 1992, resulting in the creation of the Bloc Québécois.
+The failures also led to the re-election of the Parti Québécois in 1994, and the return to power of Jacques Parizeau, who had promised to hold a sovereignty referendum within a year of election.
+In 1995, Parizeau called a referendum on Quebec's independence from Canada.
+This consultation ended in a close outcome: 50.6% "no" and 49.4% "yes" (notably, over 60% of francophones voted "yes" and over 90% of anglophones voted "no").